 While my dad used reggae for it’s powerful baby-calming properties, it was my mom who was the real reggae fan in our household.
 I don’t remember how old I was exactly, but I do know that she taught me the bassline to ‘Stir it up’ from Bob Marley and the Wailers.
 A magical moment, that moment you notice that music actually consists of multiple parts and that the lowest part, the bass part, is usually the hardest to identify but also the coolest 🙂

-Needless to say, there’s reggae in my blood and it needs to come out once in a while, so I’m very happy with the lesson I created for you this week.
+Needless to say, there’s reggae in my blood and it needs to come out once in a while, so I’m very happy with the lesson I created for you.

 A few things to keep in mind when trying to make your reggae groove sound more authentic: